This is an easy tutorial explaining how to create a custom email address or alias.

 Now you can receive emails from that address, but that's only half of the battle, we still need to be able to send emails from that address.

-To do this in Gmail, you must first setup an extra security feature called 2-step authentication.
+To do this in Gmail, as a pre-requirement, setup an extra security feature called 2-step authentication.

 (I just Googled it and it brought me to a page that would message my phone for authentication.)